MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 === #gls("ios") Application

 #gls("ios") provides several #gls("api") that allow a third party developer to access various underlying technologies to establish #gls("ptp") connections.
 The software could directly record how much data is sent and received mitigating overhead of measurement logic.
-Using the frameworks provided by Apple is also an interface available to any third party developer and can therefore be implemented in any #gls("ios") application without the need to bypass any restrictions.
+Using the frameworks provided by Apple also utilizes an interface available to any third party developer and can therefore be implemented in any #gls("ios") application without the need to bypass any restrictions.

 === Jailbreaking